artbrock/artbrock.com/_posts/2017-02-12-powerful-design-principles-for-next-gen-governance.md

 78% of the US Population are active Facebook users.
 That is a much higher level of participation than happens in government, even just voting, even in controversial presidential election years.

 100 million bitcoin users not to mention other blockchain tech.
 Billions going into it this year.
-Banks... etc. Decentralized crypto systems have reached mainstream.
+Banks… etc. Decentralized crypto systems have reached mainstream.

 ## So you get to decide the algorithms?
 No. You do.